Marvel’s Spider-Man: Miles Morales Debuts on the Steam Charts

-Steam Deck has retaken first place on the Steam Weekly Top Sellers chart for Week 46, 2022, which ended November 20, 2022.
+Steam Deck has remained in first place on the Steam Weekly Top Sellers chart for Week 47, 2022, which ended November 27, 2022.

-There were three new games to debut in the top 10 this week.
-Marvel’s Spider-Man: Miles Morales debuted in seventh place, Nobody - The Turnaround debuted in eighth place, and the American Truck Simulator - Texas expansion debuted in 10th place.

 Here are the top 10 best-selling titles on Steam for the week: